'Flexibility is key' in the race to deliver aid after Hurricane Melissa

 “The Red Cross has stepped up significantly its focus and investment in preparedness and anticipatory action, in support of the respective government response,” Morf said.
 “A stronger, more localised response system is key.”

-Over the past decade, new market dynamics and lessons from global crises such as Covid-19 have made supply chains faster and more adaptable, he notes.
+Over the past decade, new market dynamics and lessons from global crises such as the Covid-19 pandemic have made supply chains faster and more adaptable, he notes.
 Aid groups now rely more on local procurement and pre-positioning, with streamlined import systems helping speed up relief and absorb shocks.

 “It is promising that there are better and better data and systems in place to predict and prepare for a scenario,” Morf said.
 “Many governments are implementing preparedness measures more thoroughly.
 And these measures save many lives.”